ncbi/cxx-toolkit/pages/ch_build.md

 Consequently, the toolkit's build system supports an alternative approach: [meta-makefiles](#ch_build.makefiles_meta) can define `expendable` projects which should be built if possible but are allowed to fail without interrupting the build.
 The way to do this is to list such projects in **`EXPENDABLE_*_PROJ`** rather than **`*_PROJ`**.

-But note, that this is a temporary solution, that allow to test some new code everywhere without breaking a whole build.
-But projects should not be marked as **`EXPENDABLE`** forever.
-If project fails, please try to it in a reasonable time and make it a regular project.
+Note that this is a temporary solution which allows to test some new code everywhere without breaking the entire build.
+However, the projects should not be marked as **`EXPENDABLE`** forever.
+If the project fails, please check it in a reasonable time and make it a regular project.

 <a name="ch_build.build_proj_makefiles"></a>